Psicon

 We're here to answer your questions

-Thank you for considering us to be your child or young person’s assessment provider under ‘your right to choose’.
-We want you to know that with Psicon, your child is in safe hands – you have our absolute commitment that we will strive to provide a seamless and transparent service and that we’ll be there to support you throughout your assessment journey.
+Thank you for considering us to be your and/or your child or young person’s assessment provider under ‘your right to choose’.
+We want you to know that with Psicon, you and/or your child is in safe hands – you have our absolute commitment that we will strive to provide a seamless and transparent service and that we’ll be there to support you throughout your assessment journey.

 Whether you’re considering an assessment, or you already have a referral underway, we know that you’ll likely have questions for us.
-We’ve provided some of our most frequently asked questions below and you can download our full FAQ sheet by clicking here.
+We’ve provided some of our most frequently asked questions below and you can download our full FAQ sheet for adults and for children.

-Can I access ADHD medication for my child through Psicon?
+Can I access ADHD medication via Right to Choose?

 I need a little longer to complete the paperwork, what should I do?